 Entertainment is very affordable as well; tickets for a show at the Royal Opera House Muscat start from just £5.94, the same price as a cinema ticket!

 Before arriving to Oman, consider browsing websites that have property listings updated regularly.

 After arriving in Oman, take a drive around the areas suggested below and look out for banners on any properties that are available.
 However, be mindful when dealing with private landlords and ensure you sign a lease before making payments.
-You may also want to visit some of the local real estate agents in person to explore their offerings.
+You may also want to visit some of the local real estate agents in person to explore their offerings for tax expats.

 Where to Live in Muscat

-Having an idea of the areas that best cater for expats is important, as this will ensure a smooth transition when moving to a new country.
+Having an idea of the areas that best cater for tax and transfer pricing expats is important, as this will ensure a smooth transition when moving to a new country.
 These areas vary in terms of rent, however most job offers for expats include a rent allowance.